eidietrich/portfolio-site-jekyll/career.md

 Serving on a collegiate publication advisory board, providing strategic level support and oversight for a student-managed business.

+### Omprakash Education through Global Engagement
+*2014 - 2016*

+Mentored Florida State University students through a distance learning platform, helping them prepare for international service learning trips.

 ### Rhodes Scholarship Finalist
 *2012*

-Interviewed for a full-ride scholarship to study at Oxford University.
+Invited to interview for a scholarship to pursue graduate studies at Oxford University.

 ### Eagle Scout Rank, Boy Scouts of America
 *2007*

-Spent the better parts of my youth tromping around in Pacific Northwest forests, hiking, camping and working as a summer camp staffer.
-Also taught dozens of preteen boys to tie knots.
+Spent the better parts of my youth tromping around in Pacific Northwest forests, hiking, camping and staffing resident summer camps.
+Also taught several dozen preteen boys to tie knots.